aidan073/llama-filter/README.md

 ## Usage
 **Prompt requirements:** You MUST format the prompt so that it is asking llama to output a 1 (for true), and a 0 (for false).
 False samples will be filtered out, while true samples will be kept.
 I strongly suggest you include "only output the number and nothing else" in your prompt, to avoid skewing the logits towards other tokens such as the bot_token.
 If you pass in a caption column with the -cap flag, you should have {caption} in your prompt wherever the caption should go.

-**Filter Modes (determined by flags):**
+**Filter Modes:**
 1. Image Only:
--img flag only (no -cap) → Image filter mode using llama3.2-vision
+If you use "-img" flag only (no -cap) → filters based on images using llama3.2-vision

 2. Image + Caption:
-Both -img and -cap flags → Combined image+caption filter mode using llama3.2-vision
+If you use both "-img" and "-cap" flags → filters based on images & captions using llama3.2-vision

 3. Caption Only:
--cap flag only (no -img) → Caption filter mode using llama3.1
+If you use "-cap" flag only (no -img) → filters based on captions using llama3.1

 ### Basic Usage
 ```